 Office of the Tenant Advocate

-The city must establish an independent department with a dedicated funding source that offers tenants free legal representation in their disputes with their landlord.
+The city must establish an independent department with a dedicated funding source that offers tenants free legal representation in their disputes with their landlords.
 The city currently enforces its building codes and tenant protections through the Seattle Department of Construction & Inspection.
 The office is understaffed and underfunded, and lacks sufficient enforcement authority.
 A new Office of the Tenant Advocate with a clear mission to represent the interests of tenants and with a dedicated funding source would ensure tenants’ rights are consistently enforced.
-Many landlords view tenant protections as “advisory law”, and are even brazen enough to testify in Council chambers that they can ignore the tenant laws the city does pass.
+Many landlords view tenant protections as “advisory law,” and are even brazen enough to testify in Council chambers that they can ignore the tenant laws the city does pass.
 This attitude and practice of ignoring the law must be put to an end through proactive and consistent enforcement.